Skip Hire FAQs

 Our skip hire is a 7-day term as standard.
-When you’ve filled the skip simply let us know it’s time to collect and we’ll arrange a collection for you.
-If you need the skip for a longer period of time this can be arranged, let one of our team know and we can offer extended durations for £15 for each additional week.
+When you’ve filled the skip, let us know it’s time to collect, and we’ll arrange a collection for you.
+If you need the skip for a longer period of time, this can be arranged.
+Let one of our team know, and we can offer extended durations for an additional charge.

-If you have limited time or space we offer a ‘wait and load’ service whereby our driver will stay with you while you load the skip and take it away immediately.
+If you have limited time or space, we offer a ‘wait and load’ service whereby our driver will stay with you for a standard duration of 30 minutes.

 What happens to the waste after my skip is taken away?

-We take our responsibility towards the environment extremely seriously and it is our mission to exceed all necessary and desirable requirements set in place to protect the environment.
+We take our responsibility toward the environment extremely seriously, and it is our mission to exceed all necessary and desirable requirements set in place to protect the environment.

-All waste is separated into dedicated bats and goes through our picking station to pull out all recyclable materials which can be processed and sent on to other facilities for further processing or energy recovery facilities.
+All waste is separated into dedicated bays and goes through our picking station to pull out all recyclable materials, which can be processed and sent to other facilities for further processing or energy recovery facilities.

 What areas does Fletchers Waste Management cover for Skip Hire?

 Fletchers Waste Management is a trusted supplier of domestic skip hire across all of South Yorkshire, Chesterfield, and Worksop.
-Other areas can also be covered, contact us and one of our team will be happy to assist you.
+Other areas can also be covered, so please contact us, and one of our team will be happy to assist you.

 Can I put a skip in my garden?

-Yes, absolutely, providing there is sufficient access for our delivery vehicle.
-But beware that skips are very heavy, especially once they are full, so damage to your lawn is likely if placed on grass.
-Furthermore, on delivery the truck bringing your skip to you will need access to the resting spot, potentially causing additional harm to your lawn.
+Yes, providing there is sufficient access for our delivery vehicle.
+But beware that skips are very heavy, especially once full, so damage to your lawn is likely if placed on the grass.
+Furthermore, on delivery, the truck bringing your skip to you will need access to the resting spot, potentially causing additional harm to your lawn.

 Can I put the skip on the road or path outside my home?

-You can have the skip outside of your home on public roads providing it’s not violating any road/traffic rules at that location i.e. double yellow lines.
-You cannot block a public footpath, so there needs to be ample space on the road so that the skip can be placed and not be obtrusive to road users.
+You can have the skip outside of your home on public roads, providing it’s not violating any road/traffic rules at that location, i.e. double yellow lines.
+You cannot block a public footpath, so there needs to be ample space on the road so that the skip can be placed and not be intrusive to road users.

-If you will be placing the skip on the road and not on private property then you will need a permit from your local council to do so.
-We will arrange for your permit if you request a roadside dropoff.
-We only charge for the amount paid to the council to obtain the permit, there are no additional costs.
+If you will be placing the skip on the road and not on private property, we will need to seek permission and a permit from your local council.
+We will arrange the permit for you if you request a roadside dropoff.
+We only charge for the amount paid to the council to obtain the permit.

 Do I need to be there on delivery of the skip?

-If you have pre-paid and left clear instructions with our team for where you would like the skip to be placed we can deliver without needing somebody to be present.
-If you are in any doubt about whether we have enough information to do this, or you are expecting your delivery and now can’t be home please give us a call and our team will help make arrangements.
+If you have pre-paid and left clear instructions with our team for where you would like the skip to be placed, we can deliver without needing somebody present.
+If you doubt whether we have enough information to do this, or you are expecting your delivery and now can’t be home, please call us, and our team will help make arrangements.